Pizza on board next to pizza oven

 2 Clay bricks

 Whether you've got a load of spare bricks lying around or you're working to a tight budget, using clay bricks is going to be preferable for a lot of people.
-In terms of composition, with clay bricks the proportions of silica and alumina are more balanced.
+In terms of composition, with clay bricks, the proportions of silica and alumina are more balanced.
 You have 55% silica and 30% alumina.
 The oxides are also slightly different and less metallic.
-This is obviously the much cheaper option and may be a good use of reclaimed bricks but they certainly won't last as long.
+This is obviously the much cheaper option and may be a good use of reclaimed bricks, but they certainly won't last as long.
 It partly comes down to how much you think it is going to be used.

 • ⦿ Can they stand the heat?
-Clay bricks will stand the heat but will begin to break down at around 650°C. The important thing to remember is it's not just how they react to heat in each instance but how well the brick fairs over numerous uses.
+Clay bricks will stand the heat but will begin to break down at around 650°C. The important thing to remember is it's not just how they react to heat in each instance, but how well the brick fairs over numerous uses.
 Bricks will absorb a large amount of heat energy and then cool down slowly.
 It's during this cooling process that cracks and flaking may occur.
 Over time the bricks will begin to flake or spall, so you need to be aware of this.
-If you are using clay bricks, it's a good idea to make sure they are solid as opposed to hollow as this will make them a lot more vulnerable.
+If you are using clay bricks, it's a good idea to make sure they are solid as opposed to hollow, as this will make them a lot more vulnerable.

-A pizza oven is a fantastic - and achievable - DIY project to help up the wow factor in your outdoor space
+Building a pizza oven is a fantastic – and achievable – DIY project to help up the wow factor in your outdoor space

 Decisions, decisions...

 If you're looking for a cheap addition to a few summer parties (at some point in the future) or occasional fun with the kids, then making a DIY oven out of clay bricks will work.
-However, it will have a shelf life, and won't be as efficient an oven.
+However, it will have a shelf life and won't be as efficient an oven.

 Whatever you do, though – don't use concrete blocks.
 These aren't fired and so haven't been hardened.
 They're very brittle and would crack easily under the heat.
 Not only that but there's even some danger that they could explode – and we can't imagine that concrete makes for a great pizza topping.